MaverickD650/labdocs/docs/lldap/llap.md

 ## Usage

 LLDAP can be used as the user backend for Authelia and Authentik as well as any other application that supports LDAP e.g. Jellyfin and Nextcloud.
+Using the internal dns name and port is better for internal applications as this is less likely to change.
+Internal dns names can be obtained with `heavyscript dns`.